-Because we see all patients who are diagnosed with TTP or HUS in a defined region of Oklahoma, we can estimate how often TTP-HUS occurs.
-Since we know this for our region of Oklahoma, we can use U.S. census data to compare our region to the U.S. population, so we can also estimate how often TTP-HUS occurs in the U.S. Our estimate for all patients who are diagnosed with TTP or HUS and treated with plasma exchange in the U.S. is 11 people per 1,000,000 people per year.
-For the patients who have a deficiency of ADAMTS13, an enzyme described below, the estimate is 2 people per 1,000,000 people per year.
-TTP-HUS occurs more commonly in women than in men.
-It can occur at any age, but it is rare in children.
-Among patients with ADAMTS13 deficiency, it is more common among black Americans.
+Because we see all patients who are diagnosed with TTP in a defined region of Oklahoma, we can estimate how often TTP occurs.
+Since we know this for our region of Oklahoma, we can use U.S. census data to compare our region to the U.S. population, so we can also estimate how often TTP occurs in the U.S. Our estimate for the U.S. is 3 people per 1,000,000 people per year will develop TTP.
+It may be a little more common for this, because some people have relapses of their TTP, the recurrence of an acute episode.
+TTP is 30-times more common in adults than in children (less than 18 years old).
+TTP is 3-times more common in women than in men.
+TTP is 7 times more common in black Americans than in non-black Americans.

 The information included in this website is for educational purposes only.
 The designers and operators of this site take no responsibility for the things you may do with this information.
 For advice on your unique medical condition, please consult your health care professional.
 By going further into this website you acknowledge that you have read and understood this disclaimer.